 In the past years, agile project management has steadily gained popularity.
-Over 93% of communication service providers depend on agile project management methodologies, while 71% of organizations in the United States currently use agile approaches according to Pulse of the Profession.
+According to Pulse of the Profession, over 93% of communication service providers depend on agile project management methodologies, while 71% of organizations in the United States currently use agile approaches.
 The reason is not far-fetched.

-Since agile project management methods have many advantages, people all around the world are adapting them to their work processes.
-Not only do they increase productivity, speed up the project process, and enhance the ability to manage to change priorities but they also improve business/IT alignment.
+Since agile project management methods have many advantages, people worldwide are adapting them to their work processes.
+Not only do they increase productivity, speed up the project process, and enhance the ability to manage changing priorities, but they also improve business/IT alignment.

 Before elaborating on how you can profit from these advantages, we want to first define agile project management.